Limespy/limesqueezer/README.md

 # Meta

-## Version Numbering
+## Versioning

+This package follows sematic versioning's (<https://semver.org/>) three summary tenets, but full specification only partially

 Version code is composed of three numbers:
-Major, Minor, Micro
+**Major**, **Minor**, **Patch**

 Experimental, alpha or beta versions are indicated by a 0 as one of those three.

-First public release starts with Major Version.
+First public release starts with Major version 1.
 Incrementation of Major Version indicates backwards compatibility breaking change in API or fuctionality.

-Minor Version indicates design
+Minor Version indicates design or specification

-While the Minor Version is 0, the package is in alpha stage.
-That means features and API
+While the Minor Version is 0, the package is in public alpha stage.
+That means features and API may change erraticly and without warning with increment in Patch Version.

 Later incrementation of the Minor Version signifies upgrades to the features and interfaces.
 In general changes here mean changes in the design and specification, but not such that it breaks backwards compatibility I.e. code that works with _documented_ features of X.n.x will work with X.n+1.y

-Micro Version indicate implementation.
+Patch Version indicate implementation.
 These are bugfixes, typo corrections, documentation clarifications.
-In Micro Version incementation the _intention_, i.e. intended documented specification of the Minor Version is not changed, only the implementation.
+In Patch Version incementation the _intention_, i.e. intended documented specification of the Minor Version is **not** changed, only the implementation.
+So undocumented behaviour may change but documented behaviour stays same.

+Releases on PyPI after version 1.1.1 will all have nonzero versions.
+Versions such as 1.2.0 or 2.0.3 are reserved for development and would be available on from the source reposotory.

 ## Changelog